meganbyrne8/garden-model/README.md

 ## Overview

-_**Garden Modeling** is a full-stack web app that uses Ruby on Rails and React in order to manage gardens for those who want to plant them.
+_**Garden Modeling** is a full-stack web app that uses Ruby on Rails and React in order to manage gardens for those who want to plant & manage the garden themselves.
 From mulching to sowing and planting, this application will allow users to stay organized and allow users to keep all relevant information in one place instead of searching for each plant's needs individually._

 <br>